 As an innovation consultancy we’ve been globally involved in lots of innovation projects.
 This means we have cooperated with many different profiles within the field of innovation.
 Companies finally seem to understand the necessity of an innovation strategy.
 For me this was a good reason to make a list of all these different profiles.
 It might give people insights in the different roles they could use during their innovation process.

 Since many people are allowed to choose their own job title, there is a lot of overlap between some descriptions.
 This makes it really challenging to find differences between different roles.
 We also noticed that some people even choose multiple job titles (one of our own team is guilty).

 This list already contains 13 different job titles at the moment of publishing.
 In a discussion I recently published in our Innovation Group on Linkedin, I noticed some great job titles which have not been mentioned here so far.
 That’s why this is the first time I’ll allow you and other fellow innovators to add job titles/descriptions to this post.
-If you have a useful addition for this post in your mind, please share in the comments or in this Google Doc.
-Please feel free to add them to this document as well.
+If you have a useful addition for this post in your mind, please share your thoughts.

 Many thanks in advance and let’s keep innovating.

 As the title suggests, this is an external adviser specialised on different aspects of innovation.
 Mostly, they are only involved for a limited period of time.
 Innovation consultants that start working fulltime at one of their clients are likely to become ‘Innovation managers’.
 Both titles are frequently used and suggest either that they are working for a conservative established organisation or that they don’t have a specialisation yet.